USS Monocacy incident: Incident

 While steaming through the river roughly 50 mi north of Chenglin at exactly 09:00 on 17 January, the 200 long ton (200 tonne) Monocacy was fired on from both sides of the river by Chinese troops ashore.
 Delano quickly ordered his men to alter course and raise the largest American flag aboard.
 The first shot struck the jackstaff and was followed by a volley from an estimated 200 rifles.
 Two shots hit the bridge, so at 09:01 the Americans returned fire with small arms.
 Chinese forces were spread out for 2 mi along the river and their shots increased as the Americans continued on, but by 09:05 most of the rifles were silent, except for some sporadic sniping.
-Chief Yeoman Harold LeRoy O'Brien was hit by one of these sporadic shots and fell to the deck dead.
+Chief Yeoman Howard LeRoy O'Brien was hit by one of these sporadic shots and fell to the deck dead.
 Because of this, the skipper ordered his men to return fire with the battery of 6-pounders at 09:25, and five minutes later all was quiet.
 After shooting only six or seven shells and about 3,000 bullets, the attackers retreated.
 Monocacy was hit about eighty times and two American sailors were wounded by Chinese fire, one of them seriously.
 During the engagement, a Japanese steamer was heading downriver and was fired on, but the Americans prevented her from being damaged by providing covering fire.
 The incidents of Chinese troops firing on foreign vessels were quickly brought to the attention of the western population of China.
 Protests broke out in Shanghai, which ultimately forced the Chinese government to make an apology and pay $25,000 to the United States.
 The money was eventually given to the wife of Chief Yeoman O'Brien and the affair was settled.
 Both of the wounded sailors received $500.